aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/eikha-for-the-earth-sorrow-hope-and-action-from-the-shalom-center.html.md

 The English can be read responsively or with each person reading one stanza and going around in a circle and the whole group joining together for the repeating refrain of “Hashiveinu.”

-For groups that have generally gathered for a more traditional Tisha b’Av Service, have a discussion, before or after your chanting, about what it means to bring this new level of meaning to the observance of Tisha b’Av.
+For groups that have generally gathered for a more traditional Tishah b'Av Service, have a discussion, before or after your chanting, about what it means to bring this new level of meaning to the observance of Tishah b'Av.
 Some possible questions for your discussion:
 <ul>
 	<li>Do we need a day of mourning for the Earth?
 If so, what do you think it should look like?
 What is the relationship between such a day and Earth Day?
-What are other contemporary resonances you see for Tisha b’Av?
+What are other contemporary resonances you see for Tishah b'Av?
 Can it work for you as a day about the Earth and about senseless hatred between Jews or is that too much for one day to hold?</li>
-	<li>It is said that the Messiah will be born on Tisha b’Av.
+	<li>It is said that the Messiah will be born on Tishah b'Av.
 While many of us do not believe in an actual human being who be a messiah come to save the world, we might still find inspiration in the idea of a messianic age –-- a time very different from our current reality in which peace and justice reign.
-How do you think the seeds of such a time could be planted by you and your community on this Tisha b’Av?
+How do you think the seeds of such a time could be planted by you and your community on this Tishah b'Av?
 What would that look like?</li>
 	<li>The text of Eikha speaks about “our enemies” who destroyed the Temple and Jerusalem.
 Historically the First Temple was destroyed by the Babylonian Empire and the Second Temple by the Roman Empire.
 Yet the Rabbis blame the destruction of the Temples on actions of the People Israel –- for the first Temple, according to the Rabbis the sins of idolatry, sexual immorality and bloodshed, and the Second Temple because of senseless hatred among Jews.</li>
 	<li>When it comes to thinking about “enemies” in the context of our current environmental crisis, we too can look outward at the visible big scale enemies like oil and coal companies causing destruction or we can follow the Rabbinic impulse and look inward at the forces of which we are a part that have led to our current state of environmental destruction -- or both..
 What do you think?
 Is the language of “enemies” helpful or outdated?
 Should we focus our energy on changing ourselves and our communities or on fighting large companies and governmental policies?
 What is the right balance for you and your community?</li>
 </ul>